 Windshield on …… check.

 I couldn’t pass up a temperature of 45F and no rain.
-Besides I had to make a quick run into town to pick up a neat little gadget that kill a wattmeasures “hidden” power consumption.
+Besides I had to make a quick run into town to pick up a neat little gadget that measures “hidden” power consumption.
 Lee Valley Tools is a top notch and world-renowned supplier of quality tools for general craftsmen, woodworkers, and gardeners.
 They had acquired a boat load of these little devices and were selling them at bargain-basement prices.
 I just had to have one.
 I mean who can resist a bit of electronics that will tell you how much energy you’re wasting with instant-on TVs, computer monitors in energy-saving mode, and other home appliances that suck power 7/24?

 But I digress.